Blog Post

-A few days after I registered DigitalMR on alternativedata.org (a spur of the moment kind of thing), companies I had never even heard of before started reaching out to explore cooperation.
+A few days after I registered listening247 on alternativedata.org (a spur of the moment kind of thing), companies I had never even heard of before started reaching out to explore cooperation.
 One of them was Bloomberg.
 Obviously they were an exception - I did happen to know them.

 The unknown (to me) companies were mainly conference organisers fishing for alternative data providers, to bring them together with investment funds...
 So we bit.